 Generally, end of life means when a product doesn't work anymore.
 However, what does it mean exactly?

 End of life means when the speed, torque, accuracy, etc. stated in the specifications cannot be exhibited.
 This means that the motor still works, but cannot meet the specifications.
 If a product cannot meet its intended specifications, it cannot do the job.
 If it cannot do its job, it's "dead" to us.

 Due to wear and tear, torque and speed will decrease when a motor approaches its end of life.

 What are the main factors that affect life?

 The life of a product is typically on the first component that fails.
 The 3 main components that are most likely to fail first are the bearings, gears, and circuit products, such as drivers and controllers.

 |Bearings are machine components that restrain unwanted motion and reduce friction between two moving parts.
 In a motor, the bearings support the load shaft and rotor.
 Since damage to bearings would cease operation for the motor, they are considered critical components.|

-Standard motor operating life is estimated based on bearing grease life.
-The reason is if there is no bearing grease for lubrication, the bearing will cease operating, which means the motor stops moving.
-Exceeding the motor's specifications such as radial (overhung) load, axial (thrust) load can lead to a shorter life.
-Motors with long life bearing grease can extend its life to about 10,000 hours of operation.
+Standard motor operating life is estimated based on bearing grease life, which is affected by temperature.
+Exceeding the motor's specifications, such as radial (overhung) load and axial (thrust) load can also lead to a shorter life.
+Motors with long life bearing grease can extend their life to about 10,000 hours of operation.